smaht-dac/smaht-pipeline-utils/docs/pipeline_utils.rst

    * - Argument
      - Definition
    * - *-\-ff-env*
-     - Environment to use for deployment.
+     - Environment to use for deployment
    * - *-\-repos*
-     - List of repositories to deploy, must follow expected structure (see :ref:`docs <repo>`).
+     - List of repositories to deploy, must follow expected structure (see :ref:`docs <repo>`)

 **Optional Arguments:**